Binturong: Characteristics

-In general build, the binturong is essentially like Paradoxurus and Paguma, but more massive in the length of the tail, legs and feet, in the structure of the scent glands, and in the larger size of the rhinarium, which is more convex with a median groove being much narrower above the philtrum.
-The contour hairs of the coat are much longer and coarser, and the long hairs covering the whole of the back of the ears project beyond the tip as a definite tuft.
+The binturong can be identified apart from other species in the Viverridae family by its syndactylous digits, short limbs, and the size of the rhinarium, which is more curved and narrow than other species.
+Unlike most other carnivorans, the male binturong does not have a baculum.
+The binturong also has longer, coarser coat hairs than other viverrids.
 The anterior bursa flap of the ears is more widely and less deeply emarginate.
-The tail is more muscular, especially at the base and, in colour, generally like the body, but commonly paler at the base beneath.
-The body hairs are frequently partly whitish or buff, giving a speckled appearance to the pelage, sometimes so pale that the whole body is mostly straw-coloured or grey.
+The base of the tail is more muscular, and is commonly paler in colour than the body.
+The body hairs are typically dark in base colour, but with varying levels of white or buff specklage, sometimes resulting in a straw-coloured or grey binturong.
 The young are often paler than the adults, but the head is always closely speckled with grey or buff.
-The long mystacial vibrissae are conspicuously white, and there is a white rim on the summit of the otherwise black ear.
+The long vibrissae are conspicuously white, and there is a white rim on the summit of the otherwise black ear.
 The glandular area is whitish.